 The Guardian India Operational Risk Committee provides independent oversight, monitoring and control of operational risks in Guardian India; escalates material operational risk issues; and recommends certain operational risk management changes and documents for approval.
 The Guardian India Operational Risk Committee is chaired by the Vice President of Risk and Compliance.
-The Guardian India Operational Risk Committee meets bi-monthly and reports directly to the CRMC.
+The Guardian India Operational Risk Committee regularly reports its activities to the CRMC.